adamws/kle-serial2/README.md

 [![CI](https://github.com/adamws/kle-serial2/actions/workflows/ci.yml/badge.svg)](https://github.com/adamws/kle-serial2/actions/workflows/ci.yml)
 [![GitHub](https://img.shields.io/github/license/adamws/kle-serial2.svg)](LICENSE)

+> [!IMPORTANT]
+> This fork introduced significant changes in `Key` class.
+> It also changed semantics of default key color handling in serialized minified format
+> and fixed some other bugs.

-This is a [MIT-licensed](LICENSE) javascript library for parsing the serialized format used on keyboard-layout-editor.com (KLE) and converting it into something that is easier to understand and use in third-party applications.
+This is a [MIT-licensed](LICENSE) javascript library for parsing the serialized format used on ~~keyboard-layout-editor.com (KLE)~~ https://editor.keyboard-tools.xyz (kle-ng) and converting it into something that is easier to understand and use in third-party applications.

 KLE is frequently used to prototype and generate a rough keyboard layout, that